-2.1 Econometrics of network models
+2.1.
+Econometric network models

 A number of papers have dealt with the identification and estimation of peer effects with network data (see Blume et al., 2011 for an excellent survey).
-There are three main methodological approaches.
+There are two main methodological approaches.

-(i) The network is assumed exogenous.
-Identification relies on network topology and estimation is performed using 2SLS or GMM.
-The possible presence of unobserved factors responsible for network endogeneity is treated by network fixed effects (see, e.g., Lee, 2007; Bramoullé et al., 2009; Calvó-Armengol et al., 2009; Lee et al., 2010; Liu and Lee, 2010).
+(i) The network is assumed exogenous once potential unobserved factors responsible for network endogeneity are treated by network fixed effects.
+Identification relies on network topology and estimation is performed using 2SLS or GMM (see, e.g., Lee, 2007; Bramoullé et al., 2009; Calvó-Armengol et al., 2009; Davezies et al., 2009; Lee et al., 2010; Liu and Lee, 2010).
+Network fixed effects can be interpreted as originating from a two-step link formation process, where individuals self-select into different networks in the first step based on network-specific characteristics and, then, in the second step, link formation takes place within